icinganalysis/icinganalysis.github.io/content/basics/intermediate_toolset.md

 required, encouraged, discouraged, or prohibited.
 You may have signed an agreement that any software you developed on paid time is someone else's property.
+Your company may decide to start or stop paying for the licence for a particular piece of software.

-However, you may not work at the same place your entire career, so consider having a portable toolset.
+You might not work at the same place your entire career, so consider having a portable toolset.

 ### Bespoke analysis